Cancer: Mum writes book to help child cope with her diagnosis

 "The day came and I was absolutely convinced that it was nothing to worry about."

-But the English and Drama teacher was "absolutely floored" after seeing the look on her doctor and nurses' face.
+But the English and Drama teacher was "absolutely floored" after seeing the look on her doctor and nurse's faces.

 Her husband, Mike, quit his job and didn't leave the pair's side for the next five months.